rohanpati/hello-world/README.md

 # hello-world
-This is my first hello world reposiotry
+This is my first hello world repository
+Corrected the spelling of repository